Georgia Inglis: College

 In April 2018, the University of Alabama announced that it had signed Inglis to play with the Alabama Crimson Tide.
 In her first year at Alabama, Inglis won her first Collegiate National Championship after defeating the University of Texas at Arlington.

 National

-Inglis made her international debut playing for the Under 25 team in the Under 25 Women's Wheelchair Basketball World Championships in Canada in 2011, winning a silver medal.
+Inglis made her international debut playing for the Under 25 team (the Devils) in the Under 25 Women's Wheelchair Basketball World Championships in Canada in 2011, winning a silver medal.
 She made her debut with the senior team, known as the Gliders, at the Osaka Cup in Japan in February 2013, where the Gliders successfully defended the trophy they had won in 2008, 2009, 2010 and 2012.
-In October 2013, she was selected to play at the International Wheelchair Basketball Federation (IWBF) Asia/Oceania Championships in Thailand in November 2013.

-She was a member of the Australian team that won the silver medal in the 3x3 Women's tournament at the 2022 Commonwealth Games.
+In October 2013, Inglis was selected to play at the International Wheelchair Basketball Federation (IWBF) Asia/Oceania Championships in Thailand.
+She was a member of the Devils team that won silver at the 2015 Women's U25 Wheelchair Basketball World Championship, and the Australian team that won the silver medal in the 3x3 Women's tournament at the 2022 Commonwealth Games.
+In June 2023, she was a member of the Gliders team at the 2022 Wheelchair Basketball World Championships in Dubai.